School of Professional Studies

 Broadband Internet Access- Hard-wired access preferred

-- Web Browser (IE 8.0 or higher, Firefox Stable Channel Release, Chrome Stable Channel Release)
+- Web Browser (Firefox or Chrome Stable Channel Release)

 - Adobe Reader 9 or higher